 Development proposals should include high quality sustainable design that also creates a safe, accessible, well integrated environment for all members of the community.
-In conjunction
+In conjunction with this, all development proposals should incorporate the following requirements (among others):

-No specific strategic proposals for dealing with waste are included in HCS and no local issues have been identified to be included in this NDP.
+have been identified to be included in this NDP.
 The matter needs to be addressed on a strategic basis and in an integrated way and it is accepted that the Minerals and Waste Local Plan will be the most appropriate plan to cover this issue.
-Most waste planning matters fall as 'County Matters' that could not be covered in a NDP.

-However, Policy WEO12 requires development proposals to make provision for recycling storage and this is considered a measure that would encourage recycling which is important and likely to be promoted through any Natural Resources/Minerals and Waste Local Plan.
-In addition, Policy WEO12 also requires developers to consider how they might minimise construction waste as part of an overall approach.
+However, Policy WG8 requires development proposals to make provision for recycling storage and this is considered a measure that would encourage recycling which is important and likely to be promoted through any Natural Resources/Minerals and Waste Local Plan.
+In addition, Policy WG8 requires developers to consider how they might minimise construction waste as part of an overall approach.
+These matters are considered incidental to the wider development process rather than waste planning.
+These are issues of sustainable development through design in accordance with NPPF paras 149 and 150.